Alcohol Drug Counseling (AD)

 AD 6 Dual Diagnosis

 3 Units (Degree Applicable, CSU, C-ID #: ADS 190 X)

 Overview of the complex interactions of mental disorders and chemical dependency.
 Reviews and examines the key areas involving dual diagnosis: definition, diagnosis, treatment, and aftercare.

 AD 8 Group Process and Leadership

-Introduces the theory and practice of group counseling, the group process and dynamics of group interaction.
+Theory and practice of group counseling, the group process, and dynamics of group interaction.

 AD 9 Family Counseling